clams.app package

 A method to “sign” a new view that this app creates at the beginning of annotation.
 Signing will populate the view metadata with information and configuration of this app.
 The parameters passed to the _annotate() must be passed to this method.
 This means all parameters for “common” configuration that are consumed in annotate() should not be recorded in the view metadata. :param view: a view to sign :param runtime_conf: runtime configuration of the app as k-v pairs

-universal_parameters = [{'choices': None, 'default': False, 'description': 'The JSON body of the HTTP response will be re-formatted with 2-space indentation', 'multivalued': False, 'name': 'pretty', 'type': 'boolean'}, {'choices': None, 'default': True, 'description': 'The running time of the app will be recorded in the view metadata', 'multivalued': False, 'name': 'runningTime', 'type': 'boolean'}, {'choices': None, 'default': False, 'description': 'The hardware information (architecture, GPU and vRAM) will be recorded in the view metadata', 'multivalued': False, 'name': 'hwFetch', 'type': 'boolean'}]
+universal_parameters = [{'choices': None, 'default': False, 'description': 'The JSON body of the HTTP response will be re-formatted with 2-space indentation', 'multivalued': False, 'name': 'pretty', 'type': 'boolean'}, {'choices': None, 'default': True, 'description': 'The running time of the app will be recorded in the view metadata', 'multivalued': False, 'name': 'runningTime', 'type': 'boolean'}, {'choices': None, 'default': False, 'description': 'The hardware information (architecture, GPU and vRAM) will be recorded in the view metadata', 'multivalued': False, 'name': 'hwFetch', 'type': 'boolean'}, {'choices': ['representatives', 'single', 'all'], 'default': 'representatives', 'description': 'Sampling mode for TimeFrame annotations.
+Has no effect when the app does not process TimeFrames. "representatives" uses all representative timepoints if present, otherwise skips the TimeFrame. "single" uses the middle representative if present, otherwise extracts an image from the midpoint of the start/end interval (midpoint is calculated by floor division of the sum of start and end). "all" uses all target timepoints if present, otherwise extracts all images from the time interval.', 'multivalued': False, 'name': 'tfSamplingMode', 'type': 'string'}]

 static validate_document_locations(mmif: str | Mmif) None[source]